This wasn't the first Chinese balloon over the U.S. Why were the others ignored?

 A much different incident this time

-The episode last week was very different because of how long the balloon was over the U.S., and because it was traveling near sensitive military sites.

-U.S. officials say it's still not clear what the Chinese motive was.
-The U.S. believes Chinese satellites have acquired the same, or very similar information, through the use of satellites.
+U.S. officials say the Chinese motive remains unclear.
+The U.S. believes Chinese satellites have already acquired the same, or very similar information.

 China has been using balloons to surveil numerous other countries in recent years, which is somewhat puzzling to U.S. officials.

-China's massive espionage program is first rate.
-And this balloon operation over the U.S. was considered clumsy and clunky.
+China's massive espionage program is considered first-rate.
+Yet the balloon operation over the U.S. was seen as clumsy and clunky.

 The Chinese had to know that a large balloon — visible to civilians with the naked eye — would be detected.
 That raises the possibility that one of the Chinese goals was to see how the U.S. would react to this kind of provocation.